 But if we’re connecting all those identity fragments, does that mean that companies who implement Branch have access to the user data of other companies using the platform?
 Never.
 Does it mean that companies who implement Branch are essentially buying into this data?
 No. They will never have access to it.
-Here’s why: Our persona graph is advanced privacy technology that keeps data isolated and secure between customers, but allows us to build far better connected experiences and more accurate measurement because of Branch’s scale.
+Here’s why: Our predictive modeling algorithm is advanced privacy technology that keeps data isolated and secure between customers, but allows us to build far better connected experiences and more accurate measurement because of Branch’s scale.

 For example, if a user clicks on an email sent by Acme Books, Acme Books will only be able to see parameters of that link click because it happened inside their own platform.
 They cannot see any other information (like advertising identifier) that has not yet been “earned” by Acme — because that user hasn’t gone into the app yet.
 Now, if a user opens the Acme app, Acme Books will then be able to see app-specific information — but only because the user chose to engage directly with Acme’s app.
 No other user data is transferred to Acme Books.
-The only incremental information the persona graph provides to Acme Books is that both of those activities — the email link click and the app open, both of which came from a user’s direct interaction with Acme properties — came from the same person.
+The only incremental information the predictive modeling algorithm provides to Acme Books is that both of those activities — the email link click and the app open, both of which came from a user’s direct interaction with Acme properties — came from the same person.
 It’s the connections between earned user data.
 That’s it.
 Acme will never be able to see where or how the connection was made or by what method, but it’s done in a far more accurate way than any technology on the market today.

 Privacy Principle #3 can be distilled down to this: Your data is your data no matter what, and neither your competitors nor any other company will ever have access to it.
 Furthermore, you’ll never be able to access any other company’s data.
 We never make it available in any form to anyone.
 And we certainly never sell it to anyone.
 Your data is YOUR data.
 This is a key part of the foundation of trust in Branch.